 - Food Tours: Currently running the following tours: (A) Street Food Tour @ Gwangjang Market featuring (but not limited to) bindaetteok (mung bean pancakes), japchae kimbap (rice rolls with glass noodles), kalguksu (knife-cut noodle soup) and mandu (dumplings), yukhoe (raw beef tartare), hotteok (sweet Korean pancake/donut), and banchan (fermented dishes) sampling.
 (B) Chicken + Makgeolli + Pojangmacha Tour featuring the best Korean-style fried chicken and beer/soju @ Ungteori Tongdak followed by artisanal makgeolli and anju (food exclusively served with traditional alcohol) @ Damotori and lastly a nightcap at a streetside tent called @ Pojangmacha.
 (C) Website Feature Tour allows you to choose any restaurant that I’ve posted about on the blog or SNS channels.

 - Cost: Unlike other tours where you pay upwards of $100-200 per person, you only pay a flat rate of 100,000 won (approximately $100 US dollars) for a single person and 50,000 won for each additional person (five-person max).
-Although you’ll be paying for the meals directly, it will still be the cheapest tour available with a more hands-on, cultural experience.
-However, if you feel more comfortable paying everything up front to minimize the hassle of dealing with foreign currency, that’s not a problem.
+Although you’ll be paying for the meals directly, it will still be the cheapest tour available with a more hands-on experience.
+However, if you feel more comfortable paying everything up front to minimize the hassle of dealing with foreign currency, that’s not a problem either.
 If you need any clarifications, don’t hesitate to email me at email@example.com.